skykhs3/skykhs3.github.io/_posts/2025-04-07-retrospective-kakao-impact.md

 ## 5. Gunicorn??
 It's weird for me.

-This was my first time using Django, and **I initially didn’t understand why a separate component like Gunicorn was needed for deployment**.
+This was my first time using Django, and **I initially didn't understand why a separate component like Gunicorn was needed for deployment**.
 In Node.js, I was used to creating standalone HTTP servers, so simply porting it behind Nginx was enough.

 However, Django introduces a unique concept: the separation between the **WSGI (Web Server Gateway Interface) server** and the **WSGI(web server gateway interface) application**